clarktrimble/ba-blog/content/blog/stator/index.md

 Collect, format, write; a sensible handler, downshifting from the world-wide-web with aplomb.
 `runCollectors` and `format` call the interface methods as you might expect.

-There's a convinience method bringing things back to earth for the observaiblity case:
+There's a convenience method bringing things back to earth for the observability case:

 ```go
 // stator.go